Thank you to our donors for your generous support.

 Jessica utilises her background in Environmental Science Communication to make science come to life for diverse audiences.
 Originally from the United States, Jessica is currently developing museum exhibitions that celebrate and inspire people to conserve the amazing biodiversity of Western Australia.
 To learn more about Jessica, visit her individual page here.

-Acting Director & Consultant Clinical Neuropsychologist, Neurosciences Unit Department of Health
+Director & Consultant Clinical Neuropsychologist, Neurosciences Unit Department of Health

 Trained as a Neuropsychologist, Rachel currently directs the clinical and research programs of a specialist statewide mental health unit.
 She is passionate about improving health services and gender equity and loves teaching, supervising and mentoring.
 Visit Rachel's individual page here.